mgechev/blog.mgechev.com/content/story/_index.md

           May 2019 I gave my first talk on Google I/O!
 The topic of my presentation was "Faster Web Navigation with Predictive Prefetching".
         </p>
         <p>
-          In my talk I explained how to use predictive prefetching of JavaScript using Guess.js.
+          In <a href="https://www.youtube.com/watch?v=0jB4YWgAxUo">my talk</a> I explained how to use predictive prefetching of JavaScript using Guess.js.
 Together with my talk, I was also staffing at the "Performance Budgets" booth in the Web Sandbox.
 I had fantastic several days on the event, brainstorming on different challenging problems with hundreds of engineers from all around the world.
         </p>
       </section>
     </section>